webplatformco/project-class-partials/README.md

 ### Function composition

+In many designs, naming conflicts are treated either as errors, or via precedence rules about what overrides what.
+However, opt-in _composition_ can enable more flexible and powerful patterns.
-Besides adding new API surface, partials need to be able to seamlessly extend existing methods with new behavior.
+Besides adding new API surface, partials often need to be able to seamlessly extend existing methods with new behavior.

-[subclass factories](../prior-art.md#subclass-factories-mixins) sidestep function composition by piggybacking on inheritance which has established, explicit mechanisms for this.
+[Subclass factories](../prior-art.md#subclass-factories-mixins) sidestep function composition by piggybacking on inheritance which has established, explicit mechanisms for this.
 But any non-inheritance-based design needs a way to compose functions.

 On a high level, the options are: